 Do not make life a cakewalk for your child.
 They would soon stop valuing what is being given to them.
 They will turn out to be an easy-going personality, lacking the enthusiasm to achieve big in life.
 Overcoming challenges will be difficult for them.
 On the face of life’s challenges, they fall flat.
 It leads to damaging their self-esteem.
 And then begin the blame game, leading to nowhere.
 It is a sure-shot recipe for their failure all through their life.

-What steps parents should take to make their child do homework?
+What steps parents should take to make their children do homework?

-Some tips that will help children find interest and focus on their homework :
+Some tips that will help children find an interest and focus on their homework :